codex-storage/codex-testnet-starter/README.md

 # Codex Testnet Starter
 Hit the ground running with Codex.

+## Disclaimer
+This [disclaimer](./DISCLAIMER.md) applies to everything found in this repository.
+Be sure to read it.

 ## Home Setup
 Want to try Codex?
 You can run it on your own hardware and from your home network.
 Join our public dev-net.
 Start [here](./SETUP_HOME.md)